jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) a project information memorandum has been issued before the application for a building consent is made.

 ### 32 Owner may apply for project information memorandum
-An owner may apply to a territorial authority for a project information memorandum for building work if— (a) the owner is considering carrying out building work; and (b) a building consent is required for that work.
+(1) An owner may apply to a territorial authority for a project information memorandum for building work if— (a) the owner is considering carrying out building work; and (b) either—
+    (i) building consent is required for that work; or (ii) the building work is in connection with a non-consented small stand-alone dwelling.
+(2) No building work may begin on the building of a non-consented small stand-alone dwelling before a project information memorandum for that dwelling in relation to its final site has been issued under section 34 by the relevant territorial authority.

 ### 33 Content of application
-(1) An application for a project information memorandum must be in the prescribed form and be accompanied by— (a) any fees and charges imposed by the territorial authority under section 219; and (b) any information that the territorial authority reasonably requires in relation to authorisations or requirements (if any) that—
+(1) An application for a project information memorandum must be in the appropriate prescribed form and be accompanied by— (a) any fees and charges imposed by the territorial authority under section 219; and (b) any information that the territorial authority reasonably requires in relation to authorisations or requirements (if any) that—
     (i) the territorial authority is authorised to refuse or impose under any Act (except this Act); and (ii) are likely to be relevant to the design and construction of the proposed building; and (c) any other information that the territorial authority (acting as agent for a network utility operator by prior agreement with that network utility operator) requires in respect of proposed connections to public utilities from the proposed building work.
+(1A) In the case of a project information memorandum for building work in connection with a non-consented small stand-alone dwelling, the application must, in addition to complying with subsection (1), contain the following information:
+  (a) a description of the proposed building work; and (b) preliminary design plans for the proposed building work.
 (2) The territorial authority may not make a requirement under subsection (1)﻿(b) if more than 10 working days have elapsed since the date on which the territorial authority received the application.
 (3) For the purposes of subsection (1)﻿(b), the authorisations and requirements referred to in that subsection include, without limitation, authorisations and requirements in respect of—
   (a) the intended use of the proposed building; and